adulu-bang/NetStream-Caravel/README.md

 ---

 ## RTL Verification

 Functional verification was performed using custom Verilog testbenches.
+We have achieved a good coverage across most edge cases and continuous packet loads.

 The following datapath features were verified: